Gioambra/Crud-operations/README.md

 pass data from lohin component homepage to antoher component..
 Context? i tried but i had some problem.
 Project/link for ideas for my app/test and tutorial:

+# another problem

+actually im working with the upate of a TODO, and i have some problem with HTTP PUT request

 - https://www.taniarascia.com/crud-app-in-react-with-hooks/
 - https://www.bezkoder.com/react-node-express-postgresql/